honeynet/whisperpot/README.md

 - Customizable profiles for different VoIP systems, devices, usernames, and passwords
 - Monitoring and logging capabilities for SIP messages, RTP traffic, and other relevant activities
 - Ability to enrich with external data sources
-- Integration with MongoDB and Elasticsearch for data storage and search
+- Integration with Elasticsearch for data storage and search
-- Visualization using Kibana
+- Visualization using Kibana and Grafana

 ## Technical Implementation